michaelkeiluweit/dev_stack/README.md

 ```

 ## Troubleshooting
 - The apache webserver expects the directory `public` within the folder `www`, as it is the document root.
+In case the entrypoint of your project is different to public, a workaround could be to create a symlink: `ln -s src/public/ public`.